tracking-inventory-thumbnail

 Another solution is to invest in automatic replenishment tools that integrate with your inventory solution.
 Automatic replenishment apps offer the ability to set minimum/maximum triggers to automate reordering when retailers need more product.

-Managing Consignment Inventory
+Consignment Inventory Best Practices

-Have a contract in place.
+1. Put a contract in place.

-Balance consigned inventory and other inventory.
+3. Balance consigned and owned inventory.

-Watch for excess overstock.
+4. Watch for excess overstock.

 Consignment Inventory Management Case Study: CryoLife